CoolandNiceGuy/blogging-with-bear/README.md

 ## How to use

-On the server side:

-1. You will need a semi-recent PHP.
-I use PHP 7 and haven't tried it with older versions, but later versions of 5 are probably OK.
-2. Place the files contained in the `for-your-server`  directory somewhere on your web server.
-I put them all in a directory called `wiki` in my web root, for example.
-3. Edit variables at the top of  `config.php` to reflect your particular situation.

-Then, the general idea is:
+The general idea is:

 1. Tag some of your Bear notes as `public`
 2. Datestamp each of these notes by placing an H6 heading somewhere in each note that contains the text `Date:` followed by a space, and the output of the "Insert Current Date" command in Bear (Cmd-Shift-7)
 3. From your Mac's Terminal, run `bear-export.php`

-This extracts the public-tagged notes and rsyncs them to your server.
+This extracts the public-tagged notes, formats them as a static HTML site, and rsyncs them to your server.

 You will need to change some variables in `bear-export.php` to make this work for your particular setup.